Maclenn77/alexandrite/README.md

 # Alexandrite GEM

-It fetches book's information by ISBN number based on Google Book API and OCLC aPI
+Alexandrite is a gem that fetches book's data by ISBN number and other parameters from the [Google API](https://developers.google.com/books) and [OCLC API](http://classify.oclc.org/classify2/).
+It's intended to help librarians and bibliophiles to manage their bookshelves and classify their books.

+With Alexandrite, it's

   - Easy to get all information by ISBN and other parameters
   - Structure data

+## Features

+- Retrieves Book data from Google API and OCLC API
+- Suggest a Dewey Decimal Classification or a Library of Congress Classification with OCLC Data.
+- Add data to a virtual collection

 ### Version
 0.0.1